 Finally there are also aero bars.
 Aero bars are the most modern technology.
-They are designed to be aerodynamic and extremely streamline to minimize wind use, and to decrease wind resistance.
+They are designed to be aerodynamic and extremely streamlined to minimize wind use, and to decrease wind resistance.
 According to the companies, the difference is enough to be reflected in the fuel bills.
 But the moment you install kayak carriers, or even a whole kayak.
 The aerodynamics of the whole setup goes out of the window.

 T Mount attachment system

-Especially because some aerodynamic roof racks have a rubber core which must be removed before the T-Mount system can fitted.
+Especially because some aerodynamic roof racks have a rubber core that must be removed before the T-Mount system can be fitted.
 Then the rubber core needs to be cut to length and each individual piece needs to be slid back on around the accessories.
-This works fine, if you never plan on changing the positioning of the kayak carriers.
+This works fine if you never plan on changing the positioning of the kayak carriers.
 But if you are like me, and transport various width boats, and even sometimes a rooftop box I find myself either cutting the rubber into many small sections, or leaving it off entirely.

 If you leave the rubber off entirely, the racks starts to produce a slight whistling sound when driving, especially at highway speeds.
 Luckily, Yakima uses a soft flexible insert, which allows the accessories to slide above the rubber.
 This way the rubber never has to be removed.
 This soft strip is the main reason I favor Yakima bars over the competition and is my first pick when buying buys I plan to use T-mount accessories with.

-Video showing the installation of T Mount kayak carriers into a thule roof rack.
+Video showing the installation of T Mount kayak carriers into a Thule roof rack.
 I find needing to cut the rubber slip to fit the accessories annoying and it becomes a problem when changing the width of the cradles to fit various size boats.

-My favourite Kayak Carriers
+My favorite Kayak Carriers

-While it is possible to transport a kayak directly on the roof racks, most people prefer the more secure and flexible transport which a Kayak carrier offers.
+While it is possible to transport a kayak directly on the roof racks, most people prefer the more secure and flexible transport that a Kayak carrier offers.
 Over the years I have broken a lot of different Kayak Carriers from most manufacturers.

 I have never used J carriers, so can not give any personal recommendations, but I am sure the offerings from any of the major roof rack carriers will be up to the task.